 - Dietary fiber – This is quite common in most hamster foods.
 It helps the cavy to have a smooth bowel movement on top of boosting the entire digestion process.
 This mineral is vital in the maintenance of a good heart system and the guard against any heart-related complications.

 - Vitamin A. This vitamin is essential when it comes to boosting immunity and also boosting eyesight.

 Is Hamster Food Bad for Guinea Pigs? | Possible Risks

 Since the two animals, hamsters and guinea pigs, have a traditional rivalry for each other, it is expected that their foods cannot be entirely safe for either side.
 On the side of guinea pigs, these are the potential risks associated with feeding them hamster foods:

 - Most hamster foods lack vitamin C. This is a high risk especially if you’re feeding your cavy these foods regularly.
-By now you should know that guinea pigs can neither create nor store vitamin C on their own.
+Guinea pigs can’t create vitamin C on their own.
 That is why they need an external source for the vitamin and denying them that is equal to destroying their health and immunity.

 Quick Facts on Hamsters